upperlinecode/CS-and-the-City-Curriculum/data/finding-data.md

 Take a few minutes to explore the data source you selected.

-For the data source you chose:

-1. Why did you choose that data source to explore?
+1. Why did you choose that source to explore?
 2. What sorts of data does the source provide?
 3. Where does this data come from?
-4. How difficult is it to find the raw data?
+4. Click into a dataset and find some raw data.
+How difficult was that?
-5. Describe the data source's description of the datasets: was there enough information to indicate what data you should expect to see?
+5. Describe the source's description of the datasets: was there enough information to indicate what data you should expect to see?
 6. In what format(s) can you access the raw data?
-7. And a few more questions that get progressively more in depth.
+7. Click into another dataset in the same source.
+Does the site give you tools to explore the data or do you have to open it in another program?
+8. Find a partner and take 2 minutes to tell them about what you found.

-Once you've explored one data source, choose a different data source to compare to the first:
+9. Choose a different data source and compare it to the first.

-1. A bunch of comparison questions.

-Take a few minutes to explore one or more of the other data sources listed above.
+10. Where else would you go to find data?
+Why do you think there are so many places to look for data?

-1. What are the characteristics of a useful data source?
+11. If you were designing a data source, what would you make sure to include?
+What are the characteristics of a useful data source?
-2. Some other synthesis questions.